PolyCash/polycash/README.md

 ```

 You can configure outbound emails by setting $GLOBALS['outbound_email_enabled'] = true, and then entering your sendgrid credentials in the following 2 parameters.

-If you are integrating with empirecoind, enter the correct value for all parameters starting with "coin_" in the config file.

 Set $GLOBALS['pageview_tracking_enabled'] = true if you want to track all user's pageviews.
 This may help you to detect malicious activity on your server.
 If you set $GLOBALS['pageview_tracking_enabled'] = false; no IP addresses or pageviews from users will be tracked.